By GREGORY ZELLER //

 The game is distributed by Bucchino’s Huntington-based 2008 startup, J. Grace Corp., which boasts a second for-profit vertical with a beneficial bent: Leveraging Bucchino’s background in sales – she was an advertising account executive for the New York Daily News and a Xerox account manager – J. Grace Corp. is a third-party reseller of energy-efficient LED lighting systems.

-Working with Valley Steam innovator Precise LED and other Island-based distributors – “I can get any brand,” Bucchino noted – the environmentally friendly middleman matches LED-installation rebate programs to clients’ needs.
-An approved contractor with both PSEG-LI and New York City utility Con Edison, the company occupies a sweet spot in the energy-efficiency chain, according to Bucchino.
+Working with Valley Steam innovator Precise LED and other Island-based and national manufacturers – “I can get any brand,” Bucchino noted – the environmentally friendly middleman matches LED-installation rebate programs to clients’ needs.
+An approved distributor and installer with both PSEG-LI and New York City utility Con Edison, the company occupies a sweet spot in the energy-efficiency chain, according to Bucchino.

 “I do the work to get the rebates, then submit to [the utility] on the customer’s behalf,” she said.
 “I get them rebate checks.”